bigjosh/devmemkm/README.md

 After you execute this line, all your PRU accesses to DDR RAM will win if there is a contest with the ARM MPU.

-If you know what any of this means, then you will see why this is a game changer.
+If you know what any of this means, then you will see why this is a game changer and was the reason why I wrote `devmemkm`.

 ## FAQ